SSH Key Configuration

 config server:sshkey::delete

-The config server:sshkey::delete command enables you to delete an SSH key from the Control-M/Server.
+The config server:sshkey::delete command enables you to delete an SSH key from a Control-M/Server.

 This API command is planned to be deprecated soon.
 Use config server:sshkey::deleteSshKey instead.